lukez42/multinational-retail-data-centralisation630/README.md

 3. **Query Cleaned Data**:
    Run `sales_data_milstone3.sql` and `sales_data_milstone4.sql` to check SQL output for Mileestone 3 and 4.

+Please note for some tasks in Milestone 3 and 4, the SQL queries are in `sales_data_milstone3.sql` and `sales_data_milstone4.sql` respectively.
+Please follow the instructions in `main.ipynb` to run code interactively in your IDE/Jupyter Notebook and switch to pgAdmin 4 to query the tables if necessary.

 ## File Structure
 ```
 .